Research Support Fund

 These investments helped to:

-- Support the development of the future generation of researchers
+- Support the development of the future generation of researchers; and

 University of Ottawa Affiliated Hospitals/Research Institutions